MRI Contrast Reaction Rate: Frequency, Severity & Supervision

 If a severe reaction occurs, the MRI examination is immediately terminated, and emergency treatment is initiated, while emergency medical services are called.

 Unlike acute reactions that occur shortly after contrast administration, delayed reactions can develop hours to days after the MRI examination.
-These reactions to gadolinium contrast are uncommon; one large study reported an incidence around 0.05%.
+These reactions to gadolinium contrast are uncommon; one large study reported an incidence of around 0.05%.

 Most delayed reactions are cutaneous (skin-related), including rashes, persistent itching, and skin redness.
 These symptoms typically appear within hours to a few days.